+The Company intends to vigorously defend these lawsuits.
+Although the outcome of the matter cannot be predicted and the impact of the final resolution of these matters on the Company's results of operations in any particular subsequent reporting period is not known at this time, management does not believe that the ultimate resolution of these matters will have a material adverse effect on the operations or financial position of the Company or the ability of the Company to meet its financial obligations as they become

+On November 6, 2018, Sprint Communications Company L.P ("Sprint") filed a complaint in the U.S. District Court for the District of Delaware alleging that the Company infringes Sprint's patents purportedly by providing Voice over

+Internet Protocol ("VoIP") services.
+On December 3, 2018, Sprint filed a second complaint alleging that the Company infringes Sprint's patents purportedly by providing certain VOD related services.
+The lawsuits are part of a pattern of litigation that was initiated as far back as 2005 by Sprint against numerous broadband and telecommunications providers, which has resulted in judgments and settlements of significant value for Sprint.
 The Company intends to vigorously defend the lawsuits.
-Although the outcome of the matter cannot be predicted and the impact of the final resolution of this matter on the Company's results of operations in any particular subsequent reporting period is not known at this time, management does not believe that the ultimate resolution of the matter will have a material adverse effect on the operations or financial position of the Company or the ability of the Company to meet its financial obligations as they become due.

-On November 6, 2018, Sprint Communications Company L.P ("Sprint") filed a complaint in the U.S. District Court for the District of Delaware alleging that the Company infringes Sprint's patents purportedly relating to Voice over Internet Protocol ("VoIP") services.
-On December 3, 2018, Sprint filed a second complaint alleging that the Company infringes Sprint's patents purportedly relating to VOD services.
-The lawsuits are part of a pattern of litigation that was initiated as far back as 2007 by Sprint against numerous broadband and telecommunications providers, which has resulted in judgments and settlements of significant value for Sprint.
-The Company is investigating the allegations, and will vigorously defend the lawsuits.
 Although the outcome of the matter cannot be predicted and the impact of the final resolution of this matter on the Company's results of operations in any particular subsequent reporting period is not known at this time, management does not believe that the ultimate resolution of the matter will have a material adverse effect on the operations or financial position of the Company or the ability of the Company to meet its financial obligations as they become due, but it could be material to the Company's consolidated results of operations or cash flows for any one period.